Squish for JavaFX Tutorial

 Modifying and Refactoring Recorded Tests

-First we must create a new test case.
-Click File > New Test Case and set the test case's name to be tst_adding
+First, we must create a new test case.
+Click New Script Test Case () and set the test case's name to be

-The first thing we need is a way to start the AUT and then invoke a menu option.
-Here are the first few lines from the recorded tst_general
+Next, we invoke an action.
+Here are the first few lines from the example tst_general

 script: